jeckhard/arXiv/README.md

 # arXiv

-Tools to analyse the arXiv data set
-Supports dense neural networks and XGBoost
+Tools to analyse the arXiv data set supporting dense neural networks and XGBoost

 In order to use the models in Models.py it is necessary to